 The crowdfunding platform pays you quarterly and communicates the performance of the property.
 It also shares tax documents annually.

-Pros & Cons Of Equity Investments
+Pros & Cons Of Equity-Based Platform

 Like every financing option, crowdfunding equity investment has its advantages and disadvantages.